ccnets-team/causal-rl/README.md

 ```
 - **CausalRL - Classic**

-    - Predicts actions based on the current state.
         - *Training Flow: state -> action -> state*
     - More advantageous when the state size is significantly larger than the action size.